KonradPerlicki/Realtime-chat/README.md

 The main purpose of this repository is to show my skills in writing express.js applications based on TypeScript in object oriented way.
 Generally, It is my first project in NodeJS.
 I created chat application with real-time delivering/sending messages to users.
 Authentication relies on the [Json Web Token](https://jwt.io/) and includes features such as:
+- access and refresh token for more security
 - forgot password feature (uses nodemailer - requires setting `mail_*` values in .env)
 - reset password (uses nodemailer)
 - login with google OAuth2.0 (requires `google_client_id` and `google_client_secret` in .env to your application)